abnaceur/blockchain-vreshop/README.md

-Smarter Paris with e-pay and e-trust
+Smarter Paris with E-Pay, E-Trust and E-shop
 ====================================

 ## Description of the project :

-A real representation of Paris boutiques, and bookings A user can search by place or by categories or by need the results will be shown in a map where the user can have a 360 virtual visit to his shop.
+A real representation of Paris boutiques, and bookings.
-Check bookings and goods available.
+A user can search by place, categories or need.

-Payment will be done through an app (e-pay [ Rethink the name ]).
+The results will be shown in a map where the user can have a 360 virtual reality visit to his/her favorite shop.

-User can leave a feedback which will be proccessed through sentient analytics.
+Payment will be done through a mobile App E-Pay.

 A bootique owner will have the possibility to create a shop.
 Verify his physical shop.
-Register his shop in the blockchain.
+Register his shop in the Ethereum blockchain.
-Possibility to register his products to verify the enthanticity of this last by customer.
+The possibility to register his products to verify the authenticity of this last by customers.
 Provide shop tokens as voucher for prime customers.
-Offer instant payment by QR code or facial recognition
+Offer instant payment by QR code or facial recognition.

 ====> Tokens as voucher
-- This will represent the voucher for each shop
+- This will represent the voucher for each shop.
-- Shop will be registered in a blockchain once veryfied
+- Shops will be registered in a blockchain once they are veryfied.
-- Possibility to verify the product as well.
+- The possibility to verify the product as well.

-====> Instant e-payment [Scan code | facial recognition] An app binned to the user bank account.
+====> Instant e-payment [Scan code | facial recognition] A Mobile app E-PAY binned to the user bank account.
-It can send funds from user to user using the same app.
+It can send funds from user to user using the same E-PAY service.
 Access the physical shops around a user.
-Perform all kind of transaction instentely.
+Perform all kind of transaction instantly.
 [Payment by QR | facial recognition].
-App can be user for chat and networking.
+The E-PAY mobile app can be used for chatting and networking.
-The idea will gether "AI, Smart city, Smart payment, e-Trust"
+The idea will gether "AI, Smart city, Smart payment, and e-Trust"

 ## Provided solutions :